-By a letter dated January 15, 2009, U.S. Department of State Legal Adviser John B. Bellinger, III, requested, pursuant to 22 U.S.C. § 1623(a)(1)(C), that the Commission conduct a second Libya Claims Program.
+By letter dated January 15, 2009, U.S. Department of State Legal Adviser John B. Bellinger, III, requested, pursuant to 22 U.S.C. § 1623(a)(1)(C), that the Commission conduct a second Libya Claims Program.
 The Legal Adviser referred six categories of claims within the scope of the Claims Settlement Agreement for adjudication and certification by the Commission, including claims for hostage-taking or unlawful detention, mental pain and anguish, wrongful death, severe physical injury, and commercial claims.
-This second referral letter is reprinted in its entirety in the Commission's 2012 Annual Report.
-2012 FCSC Ann.
-Rep. 12-19.
+This second referral letter is reprinted in its entirety in the Commission's 2009 Annual Report.
+2009 FCSC Ann.
+Rep. 9-16.
 On July 7, 2009, the Commission published notice in the Federal Register announcing the commencement of adjudication of claims.
 Notice of Commencement of Claims Adjudication Program, 74 Fed.
 Reg.
 32,193 (July 7, 2009).
-By letter dated March 26, 2010, Deputy Legal Adviser Jonathan B.

-Schwartz amended Attachment 1 to the January 2009 referral letter to include one additional case as part of the "Pending Litigation" described therein.
-The letter amending the second referral is reprinted in its entirety in the Commission's 2012 Annual Report.
-2012 FCSC Ann.
-Rep. 20-21.
+By letter dated March 26, 2010, Deputy Legal Adviser Jonathan B. Schwartz amended Attachment 1 to the January 2009 referral letter to include one additional case as part of the "Pending Litigation" described therein.
+The letter amending the second referral is reprinted in its entirety in the Commission's 2010 Annual Report.
+2010 FCSC Ann.
+Rep. 8-9.

 The Commission received 195 claims pursuant to the different categories of claims provided in the January 2009 referral letter.
 The Commission rendered Final Decisions in all of these claims and made \$270.3 million in awards.
-In the adjudication of the claims, the Commission dealt with numerous complex legal issues, including the determination of continuous nationality of individual and commercial claimants, the proper standards for hostage-taking and unlawful detention, and an assessment of the severity of physical injury claims.
 Following completion of the program on May 21, 2013, see 78 Fed.
 Reg.
 15,377 (March 11, 2013), the Commission made a final certification of the awards to the Secretary of the Treasury for payment, in accordance with section 5 of the ICSA (22 U.S.C. § 1624).